 So you have popped the pimple.
 Avoid messing with it anymore.
 Do not pick at it and scratch it or keep squeezing it.
 Even if it develops a pus-filled head again, leave it alone and let your skin take care of the infection.

 2. Cleanse The Blemish

 Cleanse the zit gently.
-Use a salicylic-acid-based cleanser.
+Use a salicylic-acid based cleanser.
 Avoid rubbing it too hard to prevent the risk of disturbing the zit.
+Don’t rub a towel to dry the skin.
+Gently dab with a cotton cloth.
 You can also use cleansers with witch hazel to reduce inflammation.
 Avoid trying DIY hacks at this point to avoid blemishes and scarring.